Skip to main content

 Asian Access

-Asian Access is part of Durham’s summer school programmes to support students who are typically underrepresented in higher education, particularly at Durham.
-The programme will give students the opportunity to come to events and activities during Year 12 and 13 and an insight into what it is like to study with us!
-By passing the assessed summer school project, students can work towards a guaranteed, alternative offer from us as well as develop academic skills.
+The programme will support students in years 12 and 13 as they transition to studying at Durham, with opportunities to attend events and activities to gain insight into what it is like to study with us.
+By passing the assessed summer school project, students can work towards a guaranteed alternative offer from us and develop academic skills.
+Applications will open in March/April 2026.

 Group of students smiling and chatting.

-The content and structure of the summer school is still in development, but will be likely include:
+The content and structure of the summer school are still in development, but will likely include:

 • Financial support and first-year coaching.